dportik/Stacks_pipeline/README.md

 1. **`Filter_Single_tsv.py`**: Applies filtering to loci contained in the specified `populations.haplotypes.tsv` file resulting from the `populations` module.
 Selects one SNP per locus (first or random site) and optionally removes singletons.
 Calculates per-sample missing data and removes samples above user-selected thresholds.
 Writes filtered tsv file.

-2. **`Convert_All_tsv.py`**: Convert the filtered tsv files to phylip, fasta, nexus, structure, ped, and map formats.
+2. **`Convert_All_tsv.py`**: Convert the filtered tsv file to phylip, fasta, nexus, structure, ped, and map formats.
 Summarizes dataset metrics for convenient comparisons.

 **The full usage of the pipeline starts with gzipped fastq sequencer files and ends with output files.
 The general order of the full workflow is as follows:**